p0mvn/cw-merkle-drop-tokenfactory/README.md

 ## Prerequisits

-* Have osmosisd running as a systemctl service named osmosisd.service
+1. Have osmosisd running as a systemctl service named osmosisd.service

+  * This can be done automatically with the following command: `source <(curl -sL https://get.osmosis.zone/run)`.
+Choose the full node option and at the end choose to run a osmosisd service (not a cosmovisor service for this to work out of the box)

-* Ensure you have enough state to export the account balances at the desired height
+2. Ensure you have enough state to export the account balances at the desired height

 ## Instructions